 Hi there, I’m Dr. Peggy Bolcoa.
 With over 25 years of experience working with couples from all corners of the globe, I’ve seen firsthand how love can bloom across cultures.
-Today, I’m sharing some honest insights—backed by statistics, personal stories, and a dash of friendly advice—on the ups and downs of marrying someone from another country.
+Marrying someone from a different country can be one of the most rewarding, transformative experiences in one’s life with barely any drawbacks.
+Today, I’m sharing some honest drawbacks and benefits of marrying an immigrant—backed by statistics, personal stories, and a dash of friendly advice—on the ups and downs of marrying someone from another country.

 Quick Overview: Pros and Cons of Marrying Someone from Another Country

 Marrying someone from abroad can be exciting and eye-opening.
-Here’s a simple look at the benefits and drawbacks:
+Here’s a simple look at the drawbacks and benefits of marrying an immigrant:

 Pros